The Complete Arnold Allen Story

 Things got off to a worrisome start before Arnold got to the OR while he was being prepared for the surgery.
 I knew that he had to have an MRI within 24 hours of his surgery to have the up to date data needed to work with the computer during the surgery.
 As the time got closer for surgery I informed the medical workers prepping Arnold of the need for the MRI.
 The first time I mentioned it I guess they ignored me.
 I told them a time or two again and finally one person said maybe they should call Dr. Francel at home as he wasn't there yet.
 That set things into high speed and before long he had the required MRI which took about 45 minutes.

 Next, the technician hooking him up to the machines said to another person in the OR, "We have to get another machine!
 This one isn't working right!
 His pulse is way too low."
-Then Arnold told him, "don't worry, I am a runner and my pulse is always really low."
+Then Arnold told her, "don't worry, I am a runner and my pulse is always really low."
 His blood pressure was also pretty low which was normal for Arnold.
 The technician calmed down and got him hooked up correctly.

 The next problem that cropped up was also in the OR.
 A medical person was trying to put in a central line for the surgery and accidentally stuck the needle into his lung by mistake and it started to deflate some as confirmed by a rush x-ray.
 Dr. Francel very thoughtfully called me himself and explained the situation.
 He said he felt that he should place a chest tube to re-inflate his lung as the surgery could go on for all day and he needed his lungs in the best shape possible.
 I agreed and that was done.
 Finally, the surgery started a few hours late.
 Dr. Francel reported that once the actual surgery got started everything went perfectly.
 That was great news.